eq19/feed/_drafts/addition_zone.md

 ![Screen-Shot-2016-11-07-at-5 11 59-PM](https://user-images.githubusercontent.com/8466209/226644534-00cf4fe3-04f9-4b28-8a8b-674bcf4bd585.png)

-So the fisrt thing that need to be investigated is why the prime spinned by module six (6).
+So the most important thing that need to be investigated is ***why the prime spinned by module six (6)***.
 What is the special thing about this number six (6) in primes behaviour?

 ```note
 Similarly, I have a six colored dice in the form of the hexagon.
 If I take a known, logical sequence of numbers, say 10, 100, 1000, 10000, and look at their spins in the hexagon, the resulting colors associated with each number should appear random – ***unless the sequence I’m investigating is linked to the nature of the prime numbers***.